F3TTT/vagrant/README.md

 6. Incrementally improve framework to fix all use cases
 7. Provide framework to business for acquisition of licenses.
 8. Implement in production
+9. See if foreman install can be sped up.
+Alternatively, fork off to diff vagrant to speed up sprints

 Use cases and architecture questions